huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_trigger.md

   -> **NOTE:** VPC access must be enabled for the function before you create a Kafka trigger.
   The port `9092` must be opened for security group ingress rules.

+* `apig` - (Optional, List, ForceNew) Specifies the configuration of the shared APIG and dedicated APIG trigger.
+  Changing this will create a new trigger resource.
+  The [object](#fgs_trigger_apig) structure is documented below.

 <a name="fgs_trigger_timer"></a>
 The `timer` block supports: